g000001/srfi-27/README.md

-* SRFI-27: Sources of Random Bits
+# SRFI 27 for CL: Sources of Random Bits

 - Copyright (C) Sebastian Egner (2002).
 All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining